Man shot at by motorcycle rider in south Delhi | Law-Order

-A 45-year-old man was shot at allegedly by a motorcycle rider in south Delhi's Defence Colony area on Wednesday morning, police said.
+A 23-year-old man was arrested here for allegedly opening fire at a 45-year-old contractual driver working for the BSES in South Delhi's Defence Colony area on Wednesday morning, police said.

-The injured man, Bhimraj, a resident of Chirag Delhi, works in BSES as a contractual driver, they said.
+The injured man, Bhimraj, is a resident of Chirag Delhi, they said.

+Police said 23-year-old Rohan, a resident of Govindpuri, was arrested in the case, and his interrogation revealed that an incident of road rage about one and a half months ago led to the firing.

-The incident took place around 9 am when police received a call that a motorcycle rider had shot a man who was inside a car near electricity grid in Defence Colony's Andrews Ganj, police said.
+The incident took place at around 9 am when police received a call that a motorcycle rider had shot at a person who was inside a car near the electricity grid in Defence Colony's Andrews Ganj, police said.

 He sustained a bullet injury in his neck and was shifted to the All India Institute of Medical Sciences (AIIMS), where he is undergoing treatment, Atul Kumar Thakur, Deputy Commissioner of Police (South), said.

-Prima facie the motive behind the incident appears to be enmity and an investigation is underway, he said.
+The accused had earlier been arrested in a case of firing registered at the Surajpur police station in Noida, he said.

+During interrogation, the accused told police that approximately one and a half months ago, he and the victim were engaged in a road rage incident, and to take revenge, he arranged a weapon and fired at him on Wednesday morning, Thakur added.

-''We have registered a case under appropriate sections and multiple teams are working to apprehend the accused,'' the DCP added.
+''We registered a case in connection with the incident and seven police teams working on the case led to the detection, following which the accused was arrested,'' the DCP said.

+The weapon of offence has been recovered and further investigations are underway, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)